Guns and gun laws: Facts and Myth

 Now examine the 10 – 14 years old category.
 Two hundred and eighty-nine children died from gunshots (suicide and homicide).
 One hundred and five drowned.
 Would the gun lobby have us focus on drowning prevention only for children under 10?
 Of course not.

-Deaths of children are horrific.
-They devastate families and communities.
+Deaths of children are horrific, devastating families and communities.
 Many people throughout the United States work to reduce death and injury in all forms.
 We are grateful to and applaud everyone who works to improve the lives of our children—including legislators who enacted laws that make pools safer, chemists who discovered methods to reduce germs in pools, and researchers who developed methods to save someone who is drowning.
 Ceasefire Oregon has taken on the work of reducing gun violence by educating the public about gun violence prevention and working to enact laws to reduce gun violence.

 We urge everyone to take pool safety, and all safety issues, seriously.
 Whether you are learning to swim, fence, or ride a bike, educate yourself about safety.